Androidlate/EAIT-Tool/README.md

 This tool was created to support educational autonomy and digital self-management.
 **It is not intended for misuse or deceptive purposes.**

+## ⚠️ Legal Notice
+This project does NOT include third-party software like ProtonVPN, Brave, or JetBrains Toolbox.
+All trademarks belong to their respective owners.
+Please download third-party tools from their official websites.